 Why is it important for health care providers to report diseases in a timely manner?

 The earlier illnesses are reported, the faster public health authorities can act.
-This allows public health officials to conduct timely investigations and enact prevention and control measures quickly.
+Timely investigations are needed to immediately enact prevention and control measures.
 Such measures may include embargoes of food products, prophylaxis of patient contacts, and closure of public swimming places.

 What information must be in the report?